platinumazure/eslint-plugin-qunit/docs/rules/require-expect.md

 });
 ```

-This example would not warn.
+The following would not warn.

 ```js
 test('name', function(assert) {